chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 Some moves measure your headway against an extended challenge, such as a journey or fight, using a progress track.
 When you are ready to resolve the challenge, you make a **progress roll**.

-Other moves utilize a different kind of dice roll, called an **oracle roll**.
+Other moves utilize a different kind of dice roll, called an **inspiration roll**.
 These moves help determine the outcome of uncertain events out of your character’s control.
-If you’re playing solo or co-op, you can use the Ask the Oracle move to answer questions about the world, resolve how other characters respond, or determine what happens next.
+If you’re playing solo or co-op, you can use the Ask for Inspiration move to answer questions about the world, resolve how other characters respond, or determine what happens next.

 Some moves don’t require a roll.
 They might support or reference a separate move, or simply help you resolve a mechanical or narrative situation.
 Don’t roll dice unless a move tells you to.